 The gypsy community is alive and well in Seville today, an important part of the city’s cultural fabric and history.
 Indeed, the gitanos are credited with being the catalytic force behind the creation of flamenco, of which Seville has long been considered the epicenter.

 “The gypsies left India in the 6th century and were wanderers through Africa and Europe,” Manuel Macías, Director of Seville Congress & Convention Bureau told me.
-“It is said that gypsies travelled in one huge caravan to Mesopotamia, what is now Iraq, where they split into two routes.
-There is evidence one group came through the east, and Hungary, Romania and Central Europe, then crossed through France and the Pyrenees into Spain.”
+“It is said that gypsies traveled in one huge caravan to Mesopotamia, what is now Iraq, where they split into two routes.
+There is evidence one group came through the east, and Hungary, Romania, and Central Europe, then crossed through France and the Pyrenees into Spain.”

 “While there is no proven history on this, it is said that a second branch of this caravan came through Egypt, where they worked in the mines,” he continued.
-“The reference of the gypsies working in Egyptian mines is very weak and comes from some flamenco lyrics.
+“The reference to the gypsies working in Egyptian mines is very weak and comes from some flamenco lyrics.
 Nowadays it is said by experts that current gypsies coming from this flow have blonde hair and blue or green eyes.
 These were known as the gitanos béticos–Baetica was the name of Andalucia in Roman times.”

 During my own wanderings in Seville and other parts of Andalusia, I got glimpses of the lore behind the renowned gypsy roaming.
-These stories were often shared with cautionary caveats that many were without evidence and could just as easily be manufactured myth.
+These stories were often shared with cautionary caveats that many were without evidence and could just as easily be manufactured myths.
 Yet the people passing on these legends did so with obvious delight.
 I was only too pleased to receive the tales in the same spirit.
 There is no denying the appeal for the romantic rebel in all of us of a mysterious, eternal existence in exile, one with few responsibilities–and perhaps royal roots.

-One story I heard claimed the gypsies descend from the Egyptian pharaohs; the term gitano is said to derive from “egipciano” or “egiptano.”
+One story I heard claimed the gypsies descend from the Egyptian pharaohs; the term gitano is said to derive from "egipciano" or "egiptano".
 Another explained that their nomadic lifestyle resulted from refusing to help Mary and Joseph.
 Yet another legend tells of a gypsy blacksmith being asked to fashion four nails.
 While forging the fourth, he was told they were to be used for Christ’s crucifixion.
 The flaming-hot nail was dropped and has ever since pursued and haunted the gypsies.

 According to Macias, the gitanos béticos are well-integrated among Andalucian natives, many with jobs in agriculture or related to animals, mainly horses–where they are regarded as highly-skilled.

 “The important point is that gypsies are all over the world–but only in Andalucía did they perform flamenco!”
 Macias exclaimed.
-“When they arrived in Spain in 1475 a special mixture occurred, with the gypsy rhythms combining with the influences of many civilizations that had left their seal on Andalucía — Greeks, from ancient Crete, Romans, Phoenicians, Christians, Muslims and Jews.”
+“When they arrived in Spain in 1475 a special mixture occurred, with the gypsy rhythms combining with the influences of many civilizations that had left their seal on Andalucía — Greeks, from ancient Crete, Romans, Phoenicians, Christians, Muslims, and Jews.”

 Throughout my travels, it was easy to see how Andalucía had enticed all these cultures, even the wandering gitanos béticos, to call this region home.
-Most believe like Macias that it was the gypsies who stirred the cultural pot, adding more than a dash of their own spices, to create the artistic gazpacho of flamenco, today consider as the quintessential emblem of Andalucia.
+Most believe like Macias that it was the gypsies who stirred the cultural pot, adding more than a dash of their own spices, to create the artistic gazpacho of flamenco, today considered as the quintessential emblem of Andalucia.

 “Flamenco music is Andalusian history,” declared Judy, the professor of Spanish culture and art history.
 “When the gypsies arrived from their ancestral home of India in 1477, they encountered almost eight centuries of Arabic musical tradition and over 10 centuries of Jewish musical elements.
 Both the Arabic muecin who called the faithful to prayer and the Jewish cantor intoned the “Oriental scale” based upon quarter-tones and eighth-tones, which still today give the flamenco song its “wailing” quality.
 It also lends flamenco cante, or song, its great emotive and creative quality.”

 “The notes sung cannot be written down in Western sheet music,” she added.
-“Hence practicing and rehearsing in the traditional sense are not part of the flamenco repertoire.
+“Hence practicing and rehearsing in the traditional sense is not part of the flamenco repertoire.
 The singing is an explosion of a particular emotion that is unique and unrepeatable.”

-Fitting of an art form that exudes mystery, sensuality and the exotic, the very origins of the name “flamenco” is uncertain.
+Fitting of an art form that exudes mystery, sensuality, and the exotic, the very origins of the name “flamenco” is uncertain.
 Consensus is that its origins come from the Arabic Felah-Mengu which means “wandering country person.”